 Unfortunately, jail time didn’t change his shifty ways.
 After he was released, The Sundance Kid joined Butch Cassidy and the Hole-in-the-Wall Gang, launching the longest crime spree in the country’s outlaw history.
 He died in 1908 at age 41.

 Meet The Sundance Kid, Calamity Jane, Sheriff Ryan who arrested The Sundance Kid, and other historical figures played by locals in costume as you stroll downtown during a Sip N Walk Historical Tour.
 Held two times a week in July and August, the tours are led by a narrator who will give you the backstories on the handful of characters you encounter.
 At the end of the tour, you’ll meet The Sundance Kid himself who will tell you what really happened before he was arrested.

-The walk starts at the town gazebo in front of the courthouse where every adult received a souvenir tin cup with a choice of beer, wine or lemonade.
+The walk starts at the town gazebo in front of the courthouse where every adult receives a souvenir tin cup with a choice of beer, wine or lemonade.
 A nod to the West’s lawless past, there is no open container law in Sundance, so you can enjoy your beer in public.
 Kids can choose between old-fashioned sarsaparilla, a popular drink in the 1800s, or lemonade.
 Call the Crook County Museum for tour prices and to sign up at 307-283-3666.

 Visit Crook County Museum

 Afterwards, learn more about The Sundance Kid at The Crook County Museum.
 See wanted posters, the courtroom furniture from his trial and the original court papers filed during the trial.
 There’s an exhibit on the Native Americans who inhabited what is present-day Crook County and another on Devils Tower National Monument.
 The nation’s first monument, it’s a sacred Native American natural formation that has become a mecca for rock climbers.